lukso-network/lsp-smart-contracts/README.md

 ```

-Below is a list of available constants defined in `constants.js`
+Below is a list of available constants values defined in `constants.js`

 | Name | Description |
 |:-----|:------------|